A Straight-Shooting Bartlesville Criminal Defense Attorney

 Don’t let the clock run out on your chance to defend yourself.
 And don’t be the victim of a perpetual prosecution after the prosecution’s clock has run out.
 Find an attorney today who knows when its time to stand up for your rights.

-Bartlesville criminal defense attorney Peter J. Knowles freely consults with persons facing criminal charges to assess their case and assist them in deciding if the Wirth Law Group Bartlesville attorney is the right advocate for their case.
+Bartlesville criminal defense attorney Peter J. Knowles or his staff consults with persons facing criminal charges to assess their case and assist them in deciding if the Wirth Law Group Bartlesville attorney is the right advocate for their case.

 Whether your case involves a felony, misdemeanor, a traffic infraction, a DUI or a post-conviction appeal, call the Bartlesville criminal defense attorney today for a free consultation.
 The Washington County defense attorney can also help get previous convictions expunged from your record, or help you prepare a viable pardon application.